-For more than ten years, Christian medical professionals and English teachers have engaged the medical community in Laos by teaching in government hospitals and at the only allied health professions university in the country.
-Because of the strong foundation of trust we have with key officials and the record of our service, we have continuing opportunities to teach English to medical students and University staff.
-English is fast becoming a necessity for involvement in continuing education opportunities in the ASEAN region and will become a requirement for graduation from the medical school.
+For more than 14 years, medical professionals and English teachers have engaged the medical community in Laos by teaching in government hospitals and at the only allied health professions university in the country.
+Because of the strong foundation of trust our organization has with key officials and the record of our service, we have opportunities to teach English to medical students, and to university faculty and staff as well.
+English is fast becoming a necessity for involvement in continuing education opportunities in the ASEAN region and will soon become a requirement for graduation from the medical school.

-A team mentality, relationship orientation, and a noble-hearted calling to serve.
+2. A team mentality, relationship orientation, and a noble-hearted calling to serve

-A genuine interest in teaching English as a second language.
+3. A genuine interest in teaching English as a second language

-Certificate for Teaching English to Speakers of Other Languages (CELTA) or equivalent certification.
-This can be obtained in a one-month course during the pre-field training period.
+4. A Certificate for Teaching English to Speakers of Other Languages (CELTA) or equivalent certification.
+If you do not already have this certification, it can be obtained in a 4 to 10-week course during the pre-field training and preparation period.

-A degree in science, medical field or education, and/or experience in health care settings are desirable but not required.
+6. A degree in science, a medical field, or education, and/or experience in health care settings are desirable but not required.

 7. Experience in 1 on 1 and/or small group settings is desirable but not required.